usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 The NPRM included two proposed exceptions for password-protected class or course content of public educational institutions.
-The first proposed exception, which was included in the NPRM as proposed § 35.201(e), 150 stated that the requirements of § 35.200 would not apply to course content available on a public entity’s password- protected or otherwise secured website for admitted students enrolled in a specific course offered by a public postsecondary institution.
-151 Although the proposed exception applied to password-protected course content, it did not apply to the Learning Management System platforms on which public educational institutions make content available.
-152
+The first proposed exception, which was included in the NPRM as proposed § 35.201(e), {% fn 150 %} stated that the requirements of § 35.200 would not apply to course content available on a public entity’s password- protected or otherwise secured website for admitted students enrolled in a specific course offered by a public postsecondary institution. {% fn 151 %} Although the proposed exception applied to password-protected course content, it did not apply to the Learning Management System platforms on which public educational institutions make content available. {% fn 152 %}

 This proposed exception was cabined by two proposed limitations, which are scenarios under which the proposed exception would not apply.
 The first such limitation provided